abdulbadii/smart-directories-navigation/README.md

 so naturally, `g 0` is merely to toggle hide or show the directory stack list, not at all to go into $HOME directory first

 g \<a shell command line\>
-any CLI with an executable whose argument can be obtained from the dir. stack by which it is referenced
+any CLI with an executable whose argument(s) can be obtained from the dir. stack by which it is referenced
-on purpose of get more its various selection, append // to the argument.
+on purpose of get more its various selection and navigation, append // to the argument.
 This won't make it immediately executed, instead it'd get into readline which will be ready to do what Bash command prompt will, e.g: modify argument path or string, making use of auto completion, etc

+## That is the most useful feature which perfected with its auto completion capability by copying file Bash_compoletion into ~/.bashrc